 LDAP operation allows you to search for information such as fax numbers and E-mail addresses from your server.
 You can configure LDAP settings using a web browser.

 Changing the LDAP configuration using a Browser

 You can configure and change LDAP settings using a web browser.
-For more information, see Changing the LDAP configuration using a Browser (MFC-8860DN only) on page 52.
+For more information, see Changing the LDAP configuration using a Browser on page 109.

 LDAP operation using the control panel